os-climate/os_c_data_commons/os-c-data-commons-developer-guide.md

 # OS-Climate Data Commons Developer Guide

-This developer guide is for data engineers, data scientists and developers of the OS-Climate community who are looking at leveraging the OS-Climate Data Commons to build data ingestion and processing pipelines.
-It shows step-by-step how to configure your development environment, structure data pipeline projects, and manage data and code in a way that complies with our Architecture Blueprint.
+This developer guide is for data engineers, data scientists and developers of the OS-Climate community who are looking at leveraging the OS-Climate Data Commons to build data ingestion and processing pipelines, as well as AI / ML pipelines.
+It shows step-by-step how to configure your development environment, structure projects, and manage data and code in a way that complies with our Architecture Blueprint.

  - **Need Help?**
    - Outage/System Failures:  File an Linux Foundation (LF) [outage ticket](https://jira.linuxfoundation.org/plugins/servlet/desk/portal/2/create/30) (note: select OS-Climate from project list)